iclectic/flight-widget/README.md

 ## Features

-    -The flight details are stored in a Javascript array, making it easy to add, remove or modify flights.
+    - The flight details are stored in a Javascript array, making it easy to add, remove or modify flights.

-    -The flight details are dynamically generated using Javascript and displayed in a table using HTML and CSS.
+    - The flight details are dynamically generated using Javascript and displayed in a table using HTML and CSS.

-    -The flight details are animated with a flip effect using CSS.
+    - The flight details are animated with a flip effect using CSS.